 Why do we need more black and ethnic minority donors?

-Many sickle cell patients have the Ro blood subtype and currently, there is a gap between the amount of Ro blood we collect and the demand for Ro blood from hospitals.
+The Ro blood subtype is prevalent in sickle cell patients, and there is a discrepancy between the quantity of Ro blood we currently collect and the demand for Ro blood from hospitals.